Three products tubes containing TaqMan SNP genotyping positive controls

-An experimental control, such as a positive or negative control, provides a level of confidence in the data and are used to ensure the experiment was performed correctly.
+An experimental control, such as a positive or negative control, provides a level of confidence in the data and are used to confirm the experiment was performed correctly.
 When a negative result is expected, the negative control should produce a negative result.
 Likewise, the positive control should produce a positive result.
 In a SNP genotyping experiment the negative control shows there is no contaminant in the reagents and that the fluorescence is not due to probe degradation.
-The positive control is not always necessary, but it is good laboratory practice to include at least one positive control containing the minor allele where the genotype is known for the SNP being interrogated, especially if the minor allele frequency (MAF) is low.
+The positive control is not always necessary in genotyping experiments, but it is good laboratory practice to include at least one positive control containing the minor allele where the genotype is known for the SNP being interrogated, especially if the minor allele frequency (MAF) is low.
 The positive control aids in cluster calling for the analysis algorithms.

 Why positive controls are useful for your assay